frederic-perez/AmE-dictionary/data/idioms.md

 __in donkey’s years__ _I haven’t thought about it in donkey’s years._
 __in donkeys__ :two: In an exceptionally long period of time.
 The phrase likely originated as the rhyming slang, shortened to simply “donkeys,” of “donkey’s ears”—where “ears” rhymes with “years” and alludes to the length of a donkey’s ears. _I haven’t seen Jim in donkeys!
 How’s he doing these days?_
 __in droves__ :two: In large numbers. _It was a beautiful day, but the bees were out in droves._ _They will come in droves._ _They buy tickets in droves._
-__in due time__ :two: Eventually; in an expected or reasonable duration of time. _You’ll get a promotion in due time.
+__in due time__ :dart::three: Eventually; in an expected or reasonable duration of time. _You’ll get a promotion in due time.
 Just keep working hard._
 __in earnest__ With sincere intentions.
 __in excess of__ :six: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._ _The retail giant predicts earnings for the past year in excess of $4 million._
 __in favor (with someone)__ Highly regarded (by someone); widely accepted or enjoyed (by someone).
 Primarily heard in US. _John had been in favor with his boss ever since he managed to secure that lucrative client._